mr-sf-khan/student-form/README.md

-# student-form
+# student-learning
-this was my first project which i just built by using only  html name sadiq khan
+this was my first repo in github name sadiq khan